vegaprotocol/specs/specs/0001-market-framework.md

   - **Mark price methodology:** reference to which [mark price](./0009-mark-price.md) calculation methodology will be used.
   - **Mark price methodology parameters:**
     - Algorithm 1 / Last Traded Price: initial mark price
+  - **Price monitoring parameters**: a list of parameters, each specifying one price monitoring auction trigger and the associated auction duration.

 ### Trading mode - continuous trading